barryclark/jekyll-now/_posts/2016-01-06-Supercharging-android-apps-using-tensorflow.md

 In November 2015, Google [announced](https://googleblog.blogspot.com/2015/11/tensorflow-smarter-machine-learning-for.html) and open sourced [TensorFlow](https://www.tensorflow.org/), its latest and greatest machine learning library.
 This is a big deal for three reasons:

 1. Machine Learning expertise: Google is a dominant force in machine learning.
 Its prominence in search owes a lot to the strides it achieved in machine learning.
-2. Scalability: the announcement noted that tensorflow was initially designed for internal use and that it's already in production for some live product features.
+2. Scalability: the announcement noted that TensorFlow was initially designed for internal use and that it's already in production for some live product features.
 3. Ability to run on Mobile.

 This last reason is the operating reason for this post since we'll be focusing on Android.
 If you examine the [tensorflow repo on GitHub](https://github.com/tensorflow/tensorflow), you'll find a little  [tensorflow/examples/android](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/android) directory.
-I'll try to shed some light on the Android tensorflow example and some of the things going on under the hood.
+I'll try to shed some light on the Android TensorFlow example and some of the things going on under the hood.

 <!--more-->